JkutkutArchive/PY-Sudoku_Solver/thingsToDo.md

 - bsic Rows and col logic can be together
 - handle Errors
 - Difficult sudokus
+- at pairs, search pairs using "+" directions instead of 3 by 3

 ## functions:
 - revise Eq method